dannberg/kindle-clippings-to-obsidian/README.md

 2. Connect your Kindle to your computer, navigate to the `documents` folder and locate the file `My Clippings.txt`.
 I like to save this document to my computer, but you can run this script directly from the Kindle if you want.
 Just make sure you're specifying a local output directory.

 3. You'll now want to run the Python script, using your `My Clippings.txt` file as the input.
-Navigate to the directory where `extract-kindle-clippings.py` lives, and run the following command in your Terminal:
+Navigate to the directory where `extract-kindle-clippings.py` lives, and run the following commands in your Terminal.

+First, make the script executable:

+`chmod +x extract-kindle-clippings.py`

+Then, run the script, including both the past of your txt document and an output directory:

 `./extract-kindle-clippings.py [<path to My Clippings.txt file>] [<output directory>]`